Having met a few of our team over the past few months, we thought it was about time you found out a few interesting facts about co-owner Robert Braid.

 When did Braid Barber’s open?

 My dad opened our first hairdressing salon in Birmingham in 1976 and then started a gent’s barbers in 1988 in Milton Keynes.
-We now have two more barbers in Banbury and Leamington to add to MK, with further expansion plans in the pipeline.
+We now have a further barbers in Leamington to add to MK, with further expansion plans in the pipeline.

 How has hairdressing and barbering changed over the years?